 The Ace VIP Is Here to Organize Your Entire Holiday

-You have to organize your budget by yourself, but everything else regarding your holiday can easily be in our hands.
-The Ace VIP team specializes in luxurious holidays and offers vacation packages for people who love the summer’s high-end lifestyle.
-Whether you need a Mykonos villa or you’re interested in booking a private yacht, our team can easily arrange it.
+You have to organize your budget by yourself, but everything else regarding your holiday can easily be left to our experienced team.
+The Ace VIP specializes in luxurious holidays and offers vacation packages for people who love the summer’s high-end lifestyle.
+Whether you need a Mykonos villa or you’re interested in booking a private yacht rental in Mykonos, The Ace VIP is here for you.
+Our team can easily arrange everything you need for the upcoming vacation.

-Our concierge services will be available to you throughout the entire trip and can fulfill any special requests you may have while enjoying your time on this stunning island.
-If you’re willing to see some of our private villas in Mykonos, or some of our private jets, be free to contact us today.
+Our concierge services will be available to you throughout the entire trip and we can fulfill any special requests you may have while enjoying your time on this stunning island.
+If you’re interested in booking one of our private villas in Mykonos or getting a Mykonos yacht rental, be sure to contact us today.
 We’ll be more than happy to introduce you to our services and organize the holiday of your dreams.